minyoungrho/MachineLearning/README.md

 3. Random Forest
 4. XGBoost
 5. Logistic Regression
-6. Support Vector Machine
+6. Support Vector Machine (SVM)
-7. k-Nearest Neighbor
+7. k-Nearest Neighbor (kNN)

 and tune hyperparameters for each of the above method using the following algorithms

 1. GridSearch
-2. RandomGridSearch
+2. RandomizedSearch

 and select the optimal model based on the following metrics calculated using cross-validation to quantify the quality of the prediction